nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * For defining a `textarea` input, additional input of `widget=TextArea()` can be provided to the `StringField`

 ## Serving Form object in the template
-* The below `server.py` is a simple flask server
-* It serves `home.html.j2` template present in the `templates` folder
+* The below `server.py` is a simple flask server which serves `home.html.j2` template present in the `templates` folder
 * The page can be accessed at `http://localhost:50100`
-* The page contains a simple form with 3 inputs for capturing name, phone and email
+* The form object named `form` is initialized and injected into the template as shown below in the line `return render_template("home.html.j2", form=form)`
 ```py
 # server.py file
 from flask import Flask, render_template, request